bonyuta0204/New250/EssayOutline.md

 honor governments and institutions, including private foundations, have taken some modest steps to enhance the capacity of Diaspora communities to contribute to development and the reduction of poverty in countries of origin, but much more could be done.(e.g. French government, U.S.)

-The long-standing engagement of Diaspora communities in their countries and communities of origin produces enormous financial flows and significant ÅgflowsÅh of human capital, technology, and political support.
+The long-standing engagement of Diaspora communities in their countries and communities of origin produces enormous financial flows and significant ÔøΩgflowsÔøΩh of human capital, technology, and political support.
 ### Recomendation for Donnor
 In addition to financial flows, Diasporas have impacts on political development, policy reforms, social attitudes, foreign relations, conflict resolution (or perpetuation), technology transfer, cultural preservation, leadership development and philanthropy ? among other things